ncatlab/nlab-content/pages/9/0/8/7/17809/content.md

 where on the left we have the complex bilinear form of prop. \ref{ComplexBilinearFormInducedFromMajoranaStructure} and on the right the [[hermitian form]] from prop. \ref{CliffordAlgebraRepresentation}.

 =--

 +-- {: .proof}
 ###### Proof

 The first statement is immediate.
-The second follows by applying the transpose to the first equation, and using that $C^{-1} = C^T$ (from prop. \ref{ChargeConjugationMatrix}).
+The second follows by applying the transpose to the first equation, and using that $C^{-1} = C^T$ (from prop. \ref{ChargeConjugationMatrices}).
 Finally the last statement follows from this by prop. \ref{ComplexBilinearFormInducedFromMajoranaStructure}.

 =--